-This document describes the Code of Ethics and Professional Conduct to which all CIPS members must commit and should not be construed to deny the existence of other ethical, privacy or legal obligations equally important, although not specifically mentioned.
+This document describes the Code of Ethics and Professional Conduct to which all CIPS members must commit.

 Preamble

 The Information Technology profession has developed over the years to meet the need for IT services delivered on a professional basis.
 In order to satisfy this need, IT professionals and the quality of service they provide must command the confidence and respect of the public.
 This can only be achieved if IT professionals establish and maintain a reputation for both integrity and competence.